 If you’ve noticed your dog scooting on the floor despite regular worming treatment, it’s time to consider if their anal glands are to blame.
 In dogs, anal gland impaction is a common problem.
 It can occur for many reasons, including constipation, diarrhea, and soft stool.
-Many of these causes come down to an inappropriate or poor-quality diet.
+Many of these cases come down to an inappropriate or poor-quality diet.
 As such, many vets will recommend swapping to a diet that is more suitable for your dog.
 So, what is the best food for dogs with anal gland issues?

 If your dog has an anal gland issue, dog food is a leading culprit to consider.
 Is your dog’s diet high in fiber?
 Is it high-quality, and made with highly digestible ingredients?
 If not, it’s best to ask your vet for a recommendation.
 Ready to find out more?
 Read on!